 Juniper Tree Seed Provenance

 All the saplings are grown from seed supplied by multiple trees in the Highlands therefore increasing genetic diversity.
 It also means if you hear lines being shouted from the film Braveheart from your garden, that these Juniper trees may be responsible for that.

 How Long Before Berries Are Produced

 As usual, local conditions affect your waiting time.
-We have customers in the Midlands saying it took 6 years from time of purchase for ripe berries to be produced.
-From that we would say those in the South may have slightly less of a wait and those in the North maybe slightly longer.
+We have customers in the Midlands saying it took 6 years from the time of purchase for ripe berries to be produced.
+From that we would say those in the South may have slightly less of a wait and those in the North may be slightly longer.

 Woodland Design Principles

 Typically, Juniper is planted in groups of between 10 and 25 trees along the woodland edge.
 This number of trees is ideal for creating a wildlife habitat and a meaningful source of food and shelter.
 Spacing may vary between 1m (3ft 4in) and 5m (16ft 8in).
 The aim is to mimic what nature intended and thus avoid artificial lines.
 Blending of one species into another is suggested although bearing in mind different growth rates.
 Aspen is a minor native tree species and along with the many other native, British tree and shrub species we sell will form part of an attractive native woodland.

 We offer a range of tree shelters that will protect your trees against possible attacks.
 Click on this Tree Protection Link and it will take you to all of these products.